 Old-school Metroid fans who reminisce about having to draw their own maps back in the early NES and Game Boy days can have a seat in the corner.
 Ain’t nobody got time for that!
 Like Zero Mission, AM2R also does not leave players in the dark by including an easily interpreted map.
 Whenever I felt stuck, I would just look at my map and see where the solid white lines break.
-Where those gaps occur, I not visited.
+Where those gaps occur, I had not visited.

 Both games add quick travel features to minimize the lull of backtracking.
-For this purpose, Samus Returns includes in every sector.
+For this purpose, Samus Returns includes a shute in every sector.
 AM2R is stingier, requiring players to advance far enough in the game to unlock a specific room where the fast travel pipes are located; after using them once, players can go to their end points to return to the quick travel hub, and then proceed to the next location in the network.
 A significant difference between the games is that Samus Returns abuses the use of elevators to connect each section of the map, creating a disconcerting segmentation that presents different areas as stages or levels, a sensation unfamiliar to me in any Metroid game.
 On the other hand, AM2R‘s map is completely contiguous, enhancing immersion, and staying true to the formula.

 All of this ties directly to pacing.
 In addition to the departure in map structure, as Gareth notes in his review of Samus Returns, the introduction of the melee counter-attack reduces the game from a run-and-gun to wait-bait-haters-gonna-hate.
 There are several situations where it seems as though a fight will last forever unless players trigger an enemy’s “twinkle” attack—taking cues from games like Punch-Out—to earn a counter opportunity for heavy damage delivered through a quick time event animation.
 Perhaps Nintendo is adapting to industry’s penchant for cinematics.
 I would have preferred that they leave that to the slower-paced FPS adventure that is the Metroid Prime series.
 AM2R allows a skillful player to be appropriately frantic as well as precise.